 Wood burners don’t burn cleanly, and there’s nothing you can do about it.
 It’s just what happens when you use fuel like wood.
 The problem with this is that a thick deposit called creosote can build up on the interior of the burner walls over time.
 Creosote is a flammable substance that can ignite and burn uncontrollably under the right conditions.

 A well-maintained wood burner can be a tremendous stylistic addition to your home.
-Just be aware though, if you do decide to install one, you’ll have to put time into maintaining itself.
+Just be aware though, if you do decide to install one, you’ll have to put time or money into maintaining it.
 It won’t look after itself.

 This is a contributed post.